mattmcspirit/azurestack/README.md

 Offline/Disconnected Support - New in ASDK Configurator 1807
 ------------
-* Do you want to deploy your ASDK in an environment that **doesn't** have internet connectivity?
+* Do you want to deploy your ASDK in an environment that **doesn't have internet connectivity**?
 * Do you want to download the 5GB+ of required dependencies (Ubuntu image, Database resource providers, App Service binaries, JSON files etc) in advance of running the script?

 If you answered **yes** to any of those, then the new functionality introduced in the ASDK Configurator 1807 will be of interest to you!
-There are however, some specific instructions associated with running in an offline/disconnected mode, and you should **[read the documentation](<../../README.md>)** for those scenarios.
+There are however, some specific instructions associated with running in an offline/disconnected mode, and you should **[read the documentation](<../blob/offline/deployment/offline/README.md>)** for those scenarios.

 Step by Step Guidance (for internet-connected ASDK)
 ------------